 What does the new public charge regulation do?

-A new “public charge” immigration regulation finalized September 8, 2022, by the U.S. Department of Homeland Security (DHS) adds critical protections to secure immigrant families’ access to the health and social services safety net.
-The new regulation, which takes effect on December 23, 2022:
+A new “public charge” immigration regulation took effect December 23, 2022.
+It adds critical protections to secure immigrant families’ access to the health and social services safety net:

 - Clarifies what is and is not considered in a public charge determination:

 - The new regulations direct immigration officers who are making public charge determinations to consider all of an applicant’s circumstances (age, health, income, education, and family size), as well as an Affidavit of Support, when required

 - Makes it harder for future presidents to radically change public charge policy

 Why is the new policy important?

 Research confirms the now-reversed Trump public charge regulations and their widespread “chilling effect” deterred millions in immigrant families from seeking health care and aid during the pandemic, undermining pandemic response and widening racial disparities in its economic and health impact.
 Research indicates that, long after its reversal by the Biden Administration, persistent information gaps and concerns about the Trump policy continue to drive lower COVID-19 vaccination rates, food insecurity, and other disparities among immigrants of color.

 The Biden policy was intended to improve immigrant families’ access to health care and social services.
 But it will only result in improved health and well-being if immigrant families know the policy has changed.
 It is critical that community, state, and national leaders leverage every available communication channel to spread the word.